9 Must-Read Books for Women Leaders

-While a few years old, this beautiful book holds up, compiling photos, advice, and inspiration from 100 women across all industries: architects, designers, tattoo artists, media titans, and more.
-Author Grace Bonney weaves together their real stories of what happens when you dare to lead and follow your dreams.
-Learn how these inspiring women followed their creative influences, overcame adversity, became entrepreneurs, and learned to run global businesses.
-In a world where accountability seems to be at a premium, I love this from Tavi Gevinson, Founder and Editor–in–Chief of Rookie, talking about the best advice she ever received: “Own everything.”
+This beautiful book includes photos, advice, and inspiration from 100 women architects, designers, tattoo artists, media titans, and more.
+Bonney weaves together their stories of what happens when you dare to lead and follow your dreams.
+In a world where accountability seems to be at a premium, this quote from Tavi Gevinson, founder and editor–in–chief of Rookie, talking about the best advice she ever received, says it all: “Own everything.”

-Best-selling author Brené Brown, the woman behind one of the most-watched TED Talks ever, and a renowned a professor at the University of Houston Graduate College of Social Work, uses her decades of vulnerability research to support her thesis that truly great leaders support and encourage, rather than dominate.
-Brown asks, “How do you cultivate braver, more daring leaders, and how do you embed the value of courage in your culture?”
-As women continue to navigate challenging workplaces in the era of #MeToo, increasingly diverse colleagues, and the effects of AI, Brown reinforces the need for caring humans and dares to suggest that this cultivates better employees and better leaders.
+Brown is the woman behind one of the most-watched TED Talks ever and a renowned professor at the University of Houston Graduate College of Social Work.
+She uses her decades of vulnerability research to support her thesis that great leaders support and encourage, rather than dominate.
+She reinforces the need for caring people and dares to suggest that being encouraging cultivates successful employees and leaders.

-What if success wasn’t measured by how hard you worked or how much you earned?
-What if being truly successful meant living a life you enjoy, treating yourself and others with compassion, and doing what makes you happy?
-In this book, Huffington Post founder Arianna Huffington, who also founded Thrive Global, poses these questions and then makes the case that measuring success based on power and money is leading to epic burnouts, stress, illness, and weak relationships.
-Citing research showing that people are not only sleep-starved but suffering from stress-related illnesses, Huffington suggests that true success can be attained through meditation, mindfulness, unplugging, and giving generously.
-It’s a book worth reading for anyone who seeks to climb the corporate ladder in a way that is healthy and helpful.
+Huffington Post founder Arianna Huffington, who also founded Thrive Global, makes the case that measuring success based on power and money leads to epic burnouts, stress, illness, and weak relationships.
+Citing research showing that people are not only sleep-starved but suffering from anxiety, Huffington suggests that success can be attained through meditation, mindfulness, unplugging, and giving generously.